cksystemsteaching/selfie/README.md

 ![Parsing Literals](figures/parsing-literals.png "Parsing Literals")

-The above figure shows the specification of literals in EBNF and the implementation of parsing literals in C\* as well as the machine state after parsing our running example of the integer literal `85`, the character literal `'H'`, and the string literal `"Hello World!"`.
+The above figure shows the syntactic specification of C\* literals in EBNF as well as the implementation of parsing those literals in C\*.
+It also shows the machine state after parsing our running example of the integer literal `85`, the character literal `'H'`, and the string literal `"Hello World!"`.

 > Again, compile time versus runtime

-There is an important new element in the figure compared to the figures on scanning literals.
+There is an important new element in the figure compared to the figures on scanning C\* literals.
 We explicitly distinguish the two *timelines* that we discussed before:

 1. *Compile time* refers to the time of compiling source code.
 2. *Runtime* refers to the time of executing compiled machine code.